Project Address: Payatas Road, Payatas, Quezon City, Metro Manila, Philippines

 Families: Meet 3 of the 24 families with whom we worked.

-Rowena H. has a large family of 8 children, 2 grandsons and 2 granddaughters, and yet is only 47 years old.
+She has a large family of 8 children, 2 grandsons and 2 granddaughters, and yet is only 47 years old.
 Her four youngest, ranging in age from 9 to 15, are still living at home.
 The older children have all married and moved out.
 Those who are able will help pay for the mortgage that all partner families receive as part of the program.
-Rowena has stayed at home to raise her children while her husband works as a taxi driver.
+She has stayed at home to raise her children while her husband works as a taxi driver.
 They both are from Manila and have lived on the street the project is located on for the past 22 years.